DinkyTrady/MyNvim/README.md

 # How Install it?
-- Do this in your terminal
+- Do this in your terminal\n
 →  ```brew install.sh```